Home

 The trip up and back is truly memorable, and you will marvel at how steep the ascent and descent are.
 At the top, the views of Queenstown and Lake Wakatipu will simply take your breath away.

 The well stocked gift shop and cafe are not to be missed.
 Take the time to have a coffee and take in the views.
-Or perhaps book a seat at the restaurant for stunning evening views of Queenstown.

 When in Queenstown we always make a point of taking the gondola trip.
 A highly recommended Queenstown activity.